 ScyllaDB makes full use of your hardware infrastructure, minimizing node count and reducing administrative overhead.

 ScyllaDB is a drop-in replacement for Cassandra.
 Keep all your existing client code — you can use your existing data models and queries using our CQL interface for Cassandra-like operations.

-You get all this while keeping your development ecosystem the same: client drivers and big data frameworks like Apache Kafka® and Apache Spark™ all connect to Scylla seamlessly.
+You get all this while keeping your development ecosystem the same: client drivers and big data frameworks like Apache Kafka® and Apache Spark™ all connect to ScyllaDB seamlessly.

-Scylla’s Cassandra-compatible CQL interface provides three key benefits to users:
+ScyllaDB’s Cassandra-compatible CQL interface provides three key benefits to users:

-Scylla can run your workloads more efficiently, meaning you do get the most out of your infrastructure.
-Even though both Scylla and Cassandra are free open source NoSQL databases, the hardware you require to run them on is not.
-Because Scylla can scale better vertically, you can run it on bigger nodes, reducing your node count to save further on related operational expenses.
+Cost ScyllaDB can run your workloads more efficiently, meaning you do get the most out of your infrastructure.
+Even though both ScyllaDB and Cassandra are free open source NoSQL databases, the hardware you require to run them on is not.
+Because ScyllaDB can scale better vertically, you can run it on bigger nodes, reducing your node count to save further on related operational expenses.
 According to our benchmark, with ScyllaDB users can save up to 2.5X on their cloud vendor bills.